Your hiking gear is crucial for any of your hiking experiences in nature!

 The final factor to consider is the intensity of your hike as this will impact the ventilation you will need.

-If you are going on intense hikes, you will perspire more and need a greater level of ventilation in your hiking jacket.
+If you are going on intense hikes, you will sweat more and need a higher level of ventilation in your hiking jacket.

 If this is the case, opt for a hiking jacket with mechanical ventilation.